 An audio mixer is a circuit for combining two or more analog signals so that they do not interfere with each other or cause loading on the source signals.
-They are mostly used to mix signals from microphones and other music sources like in recording studios, karaoke sets, etc.
+They are mostly used to mix sound tracks from individual instruments like a microphone, guitar, and drums to create a master song track.

 The basic idea behind a mixer is this: different inputs are fed into a common summing point, and these are added and then multiplied by the gain of the summing amplifier.
 Shown below are some input scenarios you may see on the internet.
 But I have avoided them for a couple of reasons.

 The circuit on the left will have a varying input impedance depending on the slider setting, and the circuit on the right will cause a change in level on the adjacent channels when the slider is right down low.
 The circuit on the right does have the advantage of dealing with extreme input levels.

 For this tutorial, we will build a mixer of our own design.
 Our mixer will have two stages: one input pre-amplifier per channel and an output summing amplifier.
 The schematic below is for a mono three-channel mixer with a master volume.
 To make this a stereo mixer, simply duplicate the circuit for the other channel.
 They can share the same power supply.

 Here is the schematic:

 We want the input impedance presented to each input to be constant and not a function of the gain setting.
 So here, the input impedance will be 47k to match most audio sources and dynamic microphones.
 There will be three mono channels.
 The mixer will run on a single supply from a 12V power supply (this imposes a severe constraint on the range of signal headroom).

 I used a common LM324 quad op-amp (not the best for low noise and some low noise quad op-amps might be quieter, but I had some lying around).
 The LM324 is designed for single-supply operation and has four separate op-amps.
 All four op-amps used in the circuit above are from a single LM324 chip.